esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/workflow-template.md

 - [ ] Identify user flows
 - [ ] Keyboard testing
+	- [ ] Tab through each step in the user flow
+	- [ ] Is everything that can be done with a mouse also focusable and operable with keyboard?
+	- [ ] Can you see visible focus indicators?
+	- [ ] Include screensh
 - [ ] Check heading and landmark structure
 	- [ ] Use accessibility tab in Firefox
 	- [ ] Also use Accessibility Insights Heading and Landmark tools